arcsoft-ro/zabbix-elrond-plugin/README.md

 ### Template Macros

-{$DEXP} - Discovery Cache expiry (seconds) - Controls for how many seconds to keep the node data that contains the node name in cache.<br/>
-{$METANODEURL} - The URL from where to fetch node statistics.<br/>
+{$METANODEURL} and {$METAURL} - The URL from where to fetch node statistics.<br/>
 {$NSEXP} - Node Status Cache expiry (seconds) - Controls for how many seconds to keep the node status data for the node_status check script.<br/>
+{$NSINT} - Node Status check interval - Controls the check frequency for the node status items<br/>
+{$NSINTLIVE} - Node Status live data check interval - Controls the check frequency for the node status items that fetch live data, e.g. TPS<br/>
-{$VSEXP1} - Validator Statistics Cache1 expiry (seconds) - Controls for how many seconds to keep the validator statistics data for the validator_statistics check script.<br/>
+{$VSEXP} - Validator Statistics Cache expiry (seconds) - Controls for how many seconds to keep the validator statistics data for the validator_statistics check script.<br/>
-{$VSEXP1} - Validator Statistics Cache2 expiry (seconds) - Controls for how many seconds to keep the node status data for the validator_statistics check script.<br/>
+{$VSINT} - Validator Statistics check interval - Controls the check frequency for the node status items<br/>

 ## Uninstalling
 Run the uninstallation script: